dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2025/01/07
+The speed (and complexity) of modern deployment pipelines make me really sad (add pull requests for more misery).
+It's been a few years since Darklang bragged about 50ms deployment https://blog.darklang.com/how-dark-deploys-code-in-50ms but I am not sure if it had an impact 😞

 #### 2025/01/04
 I'm sure it's too late to change it now, but I'm not entirely convinced about `kotlin.Metadata` and `kotlin.annotation.Target` annotations being imported by default in Kotlin.
 They are not used very often but the names are generic enough to have conflicts.